marick/refactoring-examples/split-into-two/README.md

     controlling settings up into the `SettingAuthority` test suite.
 Move the code to make them pass.

-1. When that’s done, we still have a `Controller` object that does everything it used to do.
+1. When that's done, we still have a `Controller` object that does everything it used to do.
 We also have an end-to-end test that checks that a tweak of the UI propagates down into the system to make a change and